How to Easily Delete a WordPress Page

 4 Alternatives to Deleting a WordPress Page

-In many cases, deleting a page outright may not be the best solution, especially if the page has backlinks, receives traffic, or contains useful content.
+Before you delete a WordPress page, it’s worth considering a few alternatives.
+In many cases, removing a page entirely might not be the best option, especially if it still gets traffic, has backlinks, or offers useful content.

 4.1 Update and Repurpose Content

-If a page is outdated but still holds some value, consider updating it instead of deleting it.
+If the page feels outdated but still has potential, try updating it instead of deleting it.

 4.2 Noindex Low-Value Pages